[Warning: The following contains spoilers forthe New Amsterdam Season 2 finale. Read at your own risk!]

 Season 2 of New Amsterdam didn't end with the same level of cliffhanger as it did in Season 1 when Max Goodwin's (Ryan Eggold) life was changed forever after a fatal accident, thanks to the coronavirus pandemic shutting down production before the rest of the season could be filmed — but the new Season 2 finale sure did pack a punch nonetheless.

-Of course, the Season 2 finale New Amsterdam ended up airing wasn't what producers and writers initially had in mind but still, the episode introduced Daniel Dae Kim's character Cassian Shin, and ended the poorly-timed romance between Max and Alice (Alison Luff).
-Sadly though, Dr. Shin's arrival on the scene means that the hole in Max's heart won't be filled with the woman he should be with anytime soon; in an interview with TV Guide, creator and executive producer David Schulner confirmed that the images we saw of Sharpe and Cassian smiling happily at each other are indicative of a new normal in the hospital.
+The episode had a natural sense of beginning and finality to it, especially since it introduced Daniel Dae Kim's character Cassian Shin, and ended the budding, but poorly-timed, romance between Max and Alice (Alison Luff).
+Sadly though, the hole in Max's heart won't be filled with the woman he should be with anytime soon; In an interview with TV Guide, creator and executive producer David Schulner confirmed that the images we saw of Dr. Helen Sharpe (Freema Agyeman) and Cassian smiling happily at each other aren't going to be subsiding anytime soon.